dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

 The directory `example-madgewick` has some examples of using madgewick calculations to determine position.

+The directory: `imu/src` has a madgwick implementation to fuse gyro, accel and mag.
+The `madgwick-blake` directory has a version that fuses gyro and accel.
+They give euler angles as well as other location indications.

 When you run it, you'll get something like:

         Time (s): 1.169999, roll: -3.184346, pitch: 3.179441, yaw: -0.88397